pbfrandsen/SPIN_workshop/genome_assembly.md

 hifiasm -o [Prefix of output file] -t 24  [input reads]
 ```

- The "-t" stands for the number of CPUs or processor cores we’ll use for the genome assembly, which is 24 (previously specified in the job script).
+ The '-t' stands for the number of CPUs or processor cores we’ll use for the genome assembly, which is 24 (previously specified in the job script).

  Your job script should look something like this: